Childhood and Education Journey of Harvey Weinstein in Timeline

 2016: Death of Miriam Weinstein

-In 2016, Harvey Weinstein's mother, Miriam (née Postel), passed away.
+In 2016, Harvey Weinstein's mother, Miriam Weinstein, passed away.

-June 2021: Weinstein transferred to Mohawk Correctional Facility
+June 2021: Weinstein Transferred to Mohawk Correctional Facility

 By June 2021, Harvey Weinstein had been transferred to the Mohawk Correctional Facility in Rome, New York.

-July 2021: Divorce finalized
+July 2021: Finalization of Divorce

 In July 2021, the divorce between Harvey Weinstein and Georgina Chapman was finalized.

-April 11, 2023: Weinstein extradited back to New York
+April 11, 2023: Weinstein Extradited Back to New York

-July 2024: Weinstein admitted to hospital with COVID-19 and pneumonia
+July 2024: Weinstein Admitted to Hospital with COVID-19 and Pneumonia

 In July 2024, Harvey Weinstein was admitted to the prison ward of Bellevue Hospital with what his lawyers said were COVID-19 and double pneumonia.

-September 9, 2024: Weinstein underwent emergency heart surgery
+September 9, 2024: Weinstein Underwent Emergency Heart Surgery

 On September 9, 2024, Harvey Weinstein underwent emergency heart surgery at Bellevue and was said to be in critical condition for a time afterward.

-October 2024: Weinstein diagnosed with leukemia
+October 2024: Weinstein Diagnosed with Chronic Myeloid Leukemia

 In October 2024, it was reported that Harvey Weinstein had been diagnosed with chronic myeloid leukemia.